-Bruce has been selected by his peers for inclusion in The Best Lawyers in America© in the fields of Environmental Law and Natural Resources Law since 2008, and was named the Best Lawyers® 2021 Natural Resources Law “Lawyer of the Year” in Milwaukee.
+Bruce has been selected by his peers for inclusion in The Best Lawyers in America© in the fields of Environmental Law (2008 - 2022) and Natural Resources Law (2012 - 2022).
+Bruce was named the Best Lawyers® 2021 Natural Resources Law “Lawyer of the Year” in Milwaukee.

 Bruce was recognized in M Magazine’s November 2013 issue as a “Game Changer” for his work with the Menomonee Valley Partners, being “instrumental in shepherding many of the area’s most exciting developments from conception through ribbon-cutting and beyond.”
 He is also a recipient of the “Gordon Sinykin Award of Excellence” by the State Bar of Wisconsin, shared in the 2007 and 2009 Phoenix Awards and a “Milwaukee Award for Neighborhood Development Innovations.”
 Bruce also received the Lynford Lardner Community Service Award and was selected as one of the “40 Under Forty” by the Business Journal of Milwaukee.

-Bruce holds a Master of Science in environmental studies from the University of Wisconsin - Madison.
-He earned his J.D. degree in 1990 from the University of Wisconsin Law School, and served as a law clerk in the Eastern District of Wisconsin before coming to Foley.
+Bruce started his education in the Politics and Values program at George Washington University and graduated with honors in economics from the University of Wisconsin - Madison where he went on to complete a Master of Science in environmental studies and earned his J.D. degree in 1990.
+He served as a law clerk in the Eastern District of Wisconsin before coming to Foley.